Down the TBR Hole #168

 • Decide: keep it or should it go?

-My shelf is still at 1132 books.
-Though I finished a book, I also added one to my wishlist.
+My shelf has increased again to 1122 books.
+I finished a few books, but I added several more to my TBR.

 This week’s books: